 2. Account creation attacks increased during the COVID-19 lockdowns

 High-risk account creation attempts against a number of merchants increased drastically in the first half of 2020 after the lockdowns began.
-In this type of attack, fraudsters create new accounts to buy goods with stolen card information or buy sought-after and restricted goods at mass scale for later resale.
+In this type of attack, fraudsters create new accounts to buy goods with stolen card information or buy sought-after and restricted goods at a mass scale for later resale.
 In particular, from March to June, one in every two account creation attempts was flagged as high risk by the NuData platform.

 3. Chargeback dollar values more than doubled